devjnh/FrenchMortalityAnalyzer/README.md

 The first execution will take some time to download and insert all the data in the database and then build the death statistics.
 So, you need to be patient.

-Then at every execution, the program will generate a MS Excel spreadsheet named *FrenchMortality.xlsx* according to the options specified in the command line.
-The example batch file will generate the French mortality by year since 2001 for all ages and the mortality by semester since 2010 for the age from 12 to 40 and then the spreadsheet is displayed.
+Then at every execution, the program will generate an MS Excel spreadsheet named *FrenchMortality.xlsx* according to the options specified in the command line.
+The example batch file will generate the French mortality by year since 2001 for all ages and the mortality by semester since 2010 for the age from 5 years to 40 and then the spreadsheet is displayed.

 Here is what the example batch file looks like :

     .\Bin\FrenchMortalityAnalyzer.exe evolution
-    .\Bin\FrenchMortalityAnalyzer.exe evolution --MinAge 12 --MaxAge 40 --TimeMode Semester
+    .\Bin\FrenchMortalityAnalyzer.exe evolution --MinAge 5 --MaxAge 40 --TimeMode Semester
     .\Bin\FrenchMortalityAnalyzer.exe show

 You can run your own examples by changing various parameters.
 For more information on what you can specify as arguments launch: